BjornWilliams/DocsVersaTul/docs/source/index.rst

 1.	**Caching** - default in-memory cache.
 2.	**Database Access** – multiple databases including MongoDb, SQL Server, etc.
-3.	**Logging** - either to flat files, APIs, or emails.
+3.	**Logging** - logs either to flat files, APIs, or emails.
-4.	**Collection Streamers** - a special package for exporting collections to formats such as CSV, TAB Delimited, or JSON files.
+4.	**Streamers** - a special package for exporting collections to formats such as CSV, TAB Delimited, or JSON files.

 .. note::